 - Do not drink alcohol.
 Alcohol may worsen your heart condition or interact with your heart medicine.
-Tell your PHP if you drink alcohol and you need help to stop drinking.
+Tell your healthcare provider if you drink alcohol and you need help to stop drinking.

 - Rest when you feel it is needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.

 Care for your wound as directed.
 When you are allowed to bathe or shower, you may need to carefully wash the incisions with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.